CRM Method Detail Entity

 Entity Purpose

 Method detail types provide a secondary classification layer for contact methods.
-While the contact method bundle determines what kind of data is stored (address, email, or telephone), the method detail type provides context about how that data is used:
+While the contact method type determines what kind of data is stored (address, email, or telephone), the method detail type provides context about how that data is used:

-- Telephone-Specific: mobile, fax, voicemail
+- Telephone-Specific: mobile, fax

 - Address-Specific: billing